OleErikPeistorpet/OE-Lib/README.md

 A cross-platform, very fast substitute for C++ std::vector (and std::copy)

-Unlike the containers in many of the standard libraries in use, over-aligned types (as used by SSE and AVX instructions) are supported with no special action by the user.
-A runtime crash would be expected using std::vector, at least with older implementations.
+Features relocation optimizations similar to [Folly fbvector](https://github.com/facebook/folly/blob/master/folly/docs/FBVector.md#object-relocation) and UnrealEngine TArray.

-Features relocation optimizations similar to Folly fbvector and UnrealEngine TArray.
-Furthermore, OE-Lib has been optimized not only for release builds but also for execution speed in debug.
+Unlike the containers in many older standard library implementations, over-aligned types (as used by SSE and AVX instructions) are supported with no special action by the user.
+A runtime crash would often be the result with std::vector.

 The library is distributed under the Boost Software License, and is header only, just include and go.